 One other thing.
 I spied this smiley face on top of an oil refinery.
 At least someone's happy that the gas prices are going up.

-You have read this article full-timing isn't ALWAYS fun with the title I feel like a pioneer woman, hauling her wagon across the mountains of Montana in crappy weather.
-You can bookmark this page URL http://callusmesdemoiselles.blogspot.com/2010/04/i-feel-like-pioneer-woman-hauling-her.html.
+with the title I feel like a pioneer woman, hauling her wagon across the mountains of Montana in crappy weather.
+You can bookmark this page URL https://callusmesdemoiselles.blogspot.com/2010/04/i-feel-like-pioneer-woman-hauling-her.html.
 Thanks!

 No comment for "I feel like a pioneer woman, hauling her wagon across the mountains of Montana in crappy weather"